 Though the plans are still in their early stages, they are notable, as Christian Living Communities is among the first established senior living providers to collaborate with Minka on a large-scale senior living community.

-This is an excerpt of a longer article on Senior Housing News.
+There is an excerpt of a longer article on Senior Housing News.